 - Saint Martin Chapel (1174): repair of the roof and frame, restoration of the facade and removal of the floor.

-- Watchtowers (12th century) located at the top of the imposing and famous Tuf cliff of the village : addition of glazing to the crests of the two medieval towers to protect the buildings from de-stabilization due to rainwater erosion.
+- Watchtowers (12th century) located at the top of the famous limestone cliffs of the village : addition of glazing to the crests of the two medieval towers to protect the buildings from rainwater erosion.

 Baraka Community Partnerships is a small, UK-based charity, founded in 2007, that currently operates in Zambia and Laos.